Bettié

 Bettié is a town in south-eastern Ivory Coast.
 It is a sub-prefecture of and seat of Bettié Department in Indénié-Djuablin Region, Comoé District.
 Bettié is also a commune.
 The town lies on the east bank of the river that forms the boundary between Comoé and Lagunes Districts.

 In 2014, the population of the sub-prefecture of Bettié was 24,983.

+History

+The Kingdom of Bettié was founded in the 18th century by the Anyi people.

 Villages

 The ten villages of the sub-prefecture of Bettié and their population in 2014 are: